A Sense of Things: Cádiz /Guidebook

 Vanilla will be preparing our meals every day and, as a friend of the owners of Casa Palacio Las Marias, will also be staying in the house during the workshop.
 You can see more of her delicious food @super.paste.

-Languages spoken: German, English
+Languages spoken: German, Dutch, English (a little French and Spanish)

 Finally…*